learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 }
 ```

 Objects are an unordered collection of properties.
-This means that the order in which code will be set is not guaranteed.
+This means that the order in which the `code` variable above will be set is not guaranteed.
 So we can't always expect the first loop to be "HOLIDAY", the second loop to be "QHTYB"..etc

 Another way to find out what keys an Object has is using the `Object.keys` method.
 This method returns an array of key strings that the Object contains. `Object.keys` only returns properties that belong to this Object and not from the prorotype chain.
 Use of `Object.hasOwnProperty` isn't necessary.